paigeshin/Swift-Node-MultiPart-Form-Example/README.md

 # Node

-- if you implement `multer` , it almost automatically handle `file` request.
+- if you implement `multer` , it automatically handles `file` request.
 - further experiments are required for files such as audio & video file type.
 - `req.file`